Huy-GV/BlogApp/README.md

 ## Description

 A Blog application where users can write blogs or comment on others.
 All blogs can be monitored by Moderators and Administrators.

 ## Tools used

-- .NET 5 Razor Pages
+- .NET 8 Razor Pages
 - .NET Identity
-- EntityFramework Core
+- Entity Framework Core
+- Hangfire
 - SASS

 ## Features